-The Martial Arts practice, Isshinryu Karate, is dedicated to focus on a variety of skills and areas of personal growth.
+The Martial Arts practice, Isshinryu Karate, is dedicated to focus on many skills and areas of personal growth.
 These areas of growth include self-defense, self-confidence, personal discipline, respect for others and physical conditioning.

 This form of karate was designed to improve both the physical and mental development of its participants.
 Focusing on stability, this martial arts style is performed in quick motions and natural stances and techniques.

 The East Shore YMCA is one of the oldest, continuous karate dojo in the commonwealth.
 Students study Kata (forms), Kumite (sparring), and various self-protection techniques.
 Kicking and punching techniques are utilized to teach self-protection to youth participants.
-Isshinryu Karate is available at our East Shore and West Shore YMCA Branches.
+Isshinryu Karate is available at select branches.
 Click below to learn more!

 East Shore YMCA

 Safety gear required for sparring.
 Must be 18 years or older to participate.

 West Shore YMCA

 **We are planning to return Isshinryu Karate in July, 2022.**